-When replacing glass glaziers will always try to replace it with the same type of glass that it was ie. toughened glass with toughened glass etc. This is due to many factors but the main being that certain applications legally require specific glass types (example: A shower screen can only have safety glass.
-Reason being inferior glass will shatter too quickly with the rapid changed in tempreture from cold to hot).
+When replacing glass glaziers will always try to replace it with the same type of glass that it was ie. toughened glass with toughened glass etc. This is due to many factors but the main being that certain applications legally require specific glass types (for example, A shower screen can only have safety glass).
+The reason is, that inferior glass will shatter too quickly with the rapid change in temperature cold to hot).
 Below is a list of some of the more common types of glass and their uses.

-This glass is prodominately used for windows and decorative table tops and mirrors.
-Due to it breaking easily it isn't recommended to be replaced with the same especially if it was used in a window or door.
-Rarely is the glass used in modern day construction as it has been replaced with safety glass for added safety.
+This glass is predominately used for windows and decorative tabletops and mirrors.
+Due to it breaking easily, it isn't recommended to be replaced with the same especially if it was used in a window or door.
+Rarely is the glass used in modern-day construction as it has been replaced with safety glass for added safety.

-Otherwise known as toughened glass, is a type of safety glass.
-This glass breaks into small rounded/squared pieces which are alot less harmfull to the human body.
+Otherwise known as toughened glass is a type of safety glass.
+This glass breaks into small rounded/squared pieces which are a lot less harmful to the human body.
 This glass is up to five times stronger than float glass and has a much higher resistance to impacts.
 It also has a smaller risk of thermal breakage when compared to other glass.

 You can see tempered or toughened glass all throughout the home from shower screens and front doors to windows and pool fences.
-Toughended glass is also used in furnature such as coffee and dining tables.
-You can even use it in the kitchen as bench tops and splashbacks.
+Toughened glass is also used in furniture such as coffee and dining tables.
+You can even use it in the kitchen as benchtops and splashbacks.

 This type of glass is also a type of safety glass.
-Unlike tempered and annealed glass when laminated glass breaks it keeps all of the shard together in one piece.
+Unlike tempered and annealed glass when laminated glass breaks, it keeps all of the shards together in one piece.
 Laminated glass is also able to be tinted with special UV tint in order to reduce glare and help to keep heat in or out of the home.

 Typically anywhere except shower screens can be laminated glass.
-Due to its anti glare it is commonly used in care windows and highend homes in order to keep the wanted heat in and unwanted heat out.
-Laminated safety glass is great for pool fences and baulistrades as it doesn't shatter into shards or squares.
+Due to its anti-glare, it is commonly used in care windows and high-end homes in order to keep the wanted heat in and unwanted heat out.
+Laminated safety glass is great for pool fences and balustrades as it doesn't shatter into shards or squares.

 What to look for when selecting glass?

-When ever you are looking for glass you should always check to make sure that it complies to the Australian Standard either one of the logos below should be present on the packaging of the glass to show that it complies with the standard.
+Whenever you are looking for glass you should always check to make sure that it complies with the Australian Standard either one of the logos below should be present on the packaging of the glass to show that it complies with the standard.
 A good glazier will not use anything other than Australian standard glass.

-If you have broken glass and need help to repair it then contact our team today on 0436 452 771 and one of our friendly glaziers will be able to help you with your query.
+If you have broken glass and need help repairing it then contact our team today at 0436 452 771 and one of our friendly glaziers will be able to help you with your query.
 If you would prefer to write instead of call please feel free to use the form located on our contact us page.